-The Commission is satisfied that Hyosung was the exporter of power transformers to Australia and that its Australian customers were the importers.
-It is satisfied that export sales from Hyosung to its Australian customers were arms length transactions.
-The Commission established FOB export prices under s.
+The Commission is satisfied that export sales from ABB Vietnam to ABB Australia were arms length transactions.
+It established FOB export prices under s.
 269TAB(1)(a) using the price paid by the importer less any charges incurred after exportation.